No bounded geometry wandering domains for sufficiently regular automorphisms: Introduction

-For higher dimensional tori we also allow the minimal sets to have positive measure.
-There, a set $X$ in a metric space is called \emph{rectifiably connected} if any two points of $X$ can be joined by a rectifiable path.
-Also, the \emph{standard conformal structure} on $\T^n$ is the one that comes from the Euclidean metric of the covering space $\R^n$ of $\T^n$. \begin{theorem} If $n\ge3$, no orientation preserving $f\in{\rm Diff}^3(\T^n)$ exists such that the minimal set $\Lambda$ is not all of $\T^n$, has positive measure, is locally connected and rectifiably connected, the boundaries of wandering domains have zero measure, and such that $f$ preserves the standard conformal structure on $\Lambda$. \end{theorem} Here we do not assume that $f$ is Denjoy type; see below for definitions of minimal sets and wandering domains for general automorphisms.
+In higher dimensions we allow $\Lambda$ to have positive measure and give a partial answer to the second question.
+We say that a set $X$ in a metric space is \emph{locally rectifiably connected} if for each $x\in X$ and a neighborhood $V$ of $x$ there is a neighborhood $U\subseteq V$ of $x$ such that any two points of $U\cap X$ can be joined by a rectifiable path in $U\cap X$. \begin{theorem} Let $n\ge3$, and $f$ be a Denjoy type homeomorphism of $\T^n$ such that the minimal set $\Lambda$ of $f$ is not all of $\T^n$, is connected and locally rectifiably connected.
+Assume further that the Lebesgue density points of $\Lambda$ are dense in $\Lambda$.
+Then $f$ cannot be in ${\rm Diff}^3(\T^n)$ and preserve the standard conformal structure on $\Lambda$. \end{theorem}